ChicagoDSA/sc-site/_pages/en/1-who-we-are.md

 # Who We Are

-We are a multiracial coalition of alderpeople representing portions of 20 neighborhoods on the south, north, northwest, and lower west sides of Chicago.
-We are Black, white, Latinx, immigrants, descendents of immigrants, and descendents of slaves.
+We are a multiracial coalition of alderpeople representing portions of 21 neighborhoods on the south, north, northwest, and lower west sides of Chicago.
+We are Black, white, Latinx, immigrants, descendents of immigrants, descendents of indigenous people, and descendents of slaves.
 We are the Democratic Socialist Caucus of the Chicago City Council.

 {% include image-bio.html collection="alders" %}